yokoffing/NextDNS-Config/README.md

 ***

 # Support :heart:
-I’m a one-person operation, working in mental health by day and running this repo as a passion project in my time off.
+I’m a one-person operation, working in mental health by day and running this page as a passion project in my time off.

-If you enjoy my work, consider leaving a tip and supporting the repo.
-Your support is incredibly appreciated and goes a long way in allowing me to dedicate time to these projects.
+If you enjoy my work, please leave a tip to support the page!
+Your support is incredibly appreciated and allows me to dedicate time to this project.

 ***